-While Rembrandt pictured the studio only in the Boston painting and in a later etching, The Artist Drawing from a Model, he painted, etched and drew more self-portraits than anyone up until the twentieth century.
-The proliferation of studio scenes and self-portraits in the seventeenth-century Netherlands was symptomatic of the heightened self-awareness of Dutch painters and of the demand for such pictures from a clientele that had developed a taste for collecting paintings and a fascination with painters.^[37] At just this time, Huygens was writing his autobiography, so perhaps he had an impact on Rembrandt's interest in self-portrayal.^[38]
+Netherlands was symptomatic of the heightened self-awareness of Dutch painters and of the demand for such pictures from a clientele that had developed a taste for collecting paintings and a fascination with painters.^[37] At just this time, Huygens was writing his autobiography, so perhaps he had an impact on Rembrandt's interest in self-portrayal.^[38]

 Self-Portrait with Shaded Eyes (fig 11), in The Leiden Collection, dates to the period of Rembrandt's most prolific and most varied production of selfportraits, which spanned from the late 1620s through the 1630s.
 His preoccupation with self-portrayal began in his early days in Leiden and was an interest he shared with both his precocious colleague Jan Lievens and his first pupil Gerrit Dou.
-In some of his earliest painted self-portraits, such as that in the Rijksmuseum of circa 1628 (fig 12), Rembrandt experimented with suggesting his psychological and emotional presence, and probably his melancholic artistic temperament, by evocatively shading his eyes.
+In some of his earliest painted self-portraits, such as that in the Rijksmuseum of circa 1628 (fig 12), Rembrandt experimented with suggesting his psychological and emotional presence, and probably his melancholic artistic temperament, by evocatively shading eves.
 [39] Rembrandt's trademark loose handling is evident in his visible brushstrokes and use of a sharp implement to incise his unruly hair (a technique he appears to have learned from Lievens).
-The Rijksmuseum Self-Portrait is so casual, and so unlike formal portraits, that some scholars have questioned whether it was even meant as a portrait.
-[40] However, Jan Lievens's equally informal Self-Portrait of 1628/29 in The Leiden Collection (fig 13), along with Rembrandt's many other self-images of these years, suggest that the young Leideners shared an interest in expressive selfportrayal.
+The Rijksmuseum Self-Portrait is so casual, and so unlike formal portraits, that some scholars have questioned whether it was even meant as a portrait.[40]
+However, Jan Lievens's equally informal Self-Portrait of 1628/29 in The Leiden Collection (fig 13), along with Rembrandt's many other self-images of these years, suggest that the young Leideners shared an interest in expressive selfportrayal.
 [41] Through these innovative and strikingly informal self-portraits, they were asserting their capacity for invention.

-At the same time, Rembrandt was painting more formal, yet equally imaginative, self-portraits, as for example the fanciful Self-Portrait, Age 23 of 1629, in the Isabella Stewart Gardner Museum, Boston (fig 14).^[42] Remarkably, by 1633 a similar self-portrait by Rembrandt was in the collection of Charles I of England (1600-49) at Whitehall Palace, where it oil on panel, 60.5 x 49 cm, Staatliche Museen zu Berlin, Gemäldegalerie, Berlin, inv. no. 828c, © Gemäldegalerie der Staatlichen Museen zu Berlin -Preußischer Kulturbesitz, photo: Anders, Jörg P.
+At the same time, Rembrandt was painting more formal, yet equally imaginative, self-portraits, as for example the fanciful Self-Portrait, Age 23 of 1629, in the Isabella Stewart Gardner Museum, Boston (fig 14).
+Remarkably, by 1633 a similar self-portrait by Rembrandt was in the collection of Charles I of England (1600-49) at Whitehall Palace, where it hung alongside several self-portraits by other artists.
+That Rembrandt's fame had spread so early to England must have been due, at least in part, to Constantijn Huygens or the stadholder.
+In these and other early self-portraits, Rembrandt wears not contemporary attire, but quasi-historical clothing-a beret and a gold chain through which he fashions himself as a "noble" artist.
+"Noble" is in quotations because his elaborate chains evoke only the gold chains of honor that court artists received from their ruler patrons.
+Rembrandt would never get such a chain; instead, through fanciful chains he advanced a new kind of nobility attained neither by birth nor at court, but solely through his brush.
+Indeed, Constantijn Huygens considered

+Minerva in Her Study, ca. 1631, oil on panel, 60.5 x 49 cm, Staatliche Museen zu Berlin, Gemäldegalerie, Berlin, inv. no. 828c, © Gemäldegalerie der Staatlichen Museen zu Berlin -Preußischer Kulturbesitz, photo: Anders, Jörg P.